leftymitt/devils-dictionary/README.md

 # the devil's dictionary

-an html copy of ambrose bierce's *the devil's dictionary*.
+an html to yaml converter for ambrose bierce's *the devil's dictionary*.
 run:

 ```
-$ ./parsed_dictionary > devils.dictionary.yml
+$ ./parse_dictionary.sh > devils.dictionary.yml
 ```

-the parser isn't completely good. some manual post-processing is required.
+the parser doesn't parse everything correctly. some manual post-processing is required.